Meet the Robin Chemers Neustein Postdoctoral Fellowship Award Winners

 2015 Winner

 At the time of this award, Dr. Heller worked in the Department of Neuroscience at the Icahn School of Medicine at Mount Sinai (ISMMS).
-Dr. Heller’s research focuses on epigenetic remodeling (the molecular changes that occur at specific genes) in the context of drug abuse and stress.
+Dr. Heller’s research focused on epigenetic remodeling (the molecular changes that occur at specific genes) in the context of drug abuse and stress.
 She found that a specific epigenetic remodeling factor delivered to the reward region of the brain is sufficient to reverse the effects of drug and stress exposure, demonstrating the potential therapeutic efficacy of epigenetic regulation in combating neuropsychiatric disease.
-Dr. Heller was a Postdoctoral Fellow in the laboratory of Dr. Eric Nestler, Dean for Academic and Scientific Affairs, Director of The Friedman Brain Institute and Nash Family Professor of Neuroscience at the ISMMS.

 Allyson Friedman